 The first year of fellowship is dedicated to acquiring clinical proficiency in both inpatient and outpatient aspects of Pediatric Infectious Disease.
 Children’s Hospital Colorado is a freestanding, busy, 536 bed tertiary care hospital serving a wide geographic area and broad demographic population.
-The hospital is part of the Anschutz Medical Campus, which also is home to the University of Colorado Hospital (adult and maternal-fetal), three multi-story research complexes, and UCSOM.
+The hospital is part of the Anschutz Medical Campus, which also is home to the University of Colorado Hospital (adult and maternal-fetal), three multi-story research complexes, and CU SOM.

 We have 16 board certified Pediatric Infectious Diseases subspecialists, who are all key teaching faculty.
 Our fellows emerge clinically confident in Pediatric Infectious Diseases care, able to address ID issues in the previously well child to the most medically complicated child.
 The Pediatric Infectious Diseases service consults on 400-450 inpatients and acute outpatients per year.